/r/writing/

 3.4M members

 r/writing is a subreddit with 3.4M members.
-The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses writing, looking for a, characters, story, and character, and they frequently recommend/review writing software, writing app, and platforms.
+The most common kinds of discussions are advice requests and pain & anger, and the community frequently discusses writing, looking for a, novel, character, and story, and they frequently recommend/review writing software, writing app, and platforms.

 Discussions about the writing craft.